Home

 GPS Setup and Use

-These steps assume that you have already used StarPatch to update the Autostar software so that GPS data will be recognized.
-You can confirm this by turning on the Autostar and using the keypad to skip the sun "WARNING" and the "Getting Started" message.
+These steps assume that you have already used StarPatch to update the handset software so that GPS data will be recognized.
+You can confirm this by turning on the handset and using the keypad to skip the sun "WARNING" and the "Getting Started" message.
 At this point you would normally see the "Enter Date:" prompt.
 If the GPS Setup patch has been installed you will instead see the "Checking for GPS" message.
 This message will appear for 3 seconds and then revert to the "Enter Date:" prompt if there is no GPS connected.

 Creating a GPS Site